shrutiii87/Power-BI/Student Performance Dashboard/README.md

 ## 🚀 Project Overview

-This project was built as part of a Power BI exam assignment (2.5–3 hours, 50 marks).
 The dashboard provides a multi-tab interactive report that allows educators and analysts to explore student data from both an academic and behavioral perspective — with individual student drillthrough profiles and full mobile support.

 ---